-The A-6E was externally all but identical to the A-6A; it did have new J52-P-8B engines, but they were just a minor refinement of the old -8A engines with the same thrust ratings.
+The A-6E was externally all but identical to the A-6A; it did have new J52-P-8B engines, but they were just a minor refinement of the old -8A engines and had the same thrust ratings.
 The primary improvements were in avionics, primarily a new solid-state AN/APQ-148 solid-state radar system and an AN/ASQ-133 solid-state digital computer system.
 An AN/ALQ-100 jammer system was fitted, with an antenna in a slight but noticeable extension of the outer LERX on each wing, providing a recognition feature.
 Apparently the AN/ALQ-100 was also carried on some other Prowler variants, such as the EA-6A, though the antennas weren't fitted in the LERXs.

-A total of 240 A-6Es was built new, with 205 additional conversions from earlier variants, primarily A-6As, though all the surviving A-6Bs and A-6Cs ended up being A-6Es -- as noted, a dozen A-6As that had been converted to A-6Es were then converted to KA-6Ds.
+A total of 240 A-6Es was built new, with 205 additional conversions from earlier variants, primarily A-6As, though all the surviving A-6Bs and A-6Cs ended up being A-6Es -- as noted above, a dozen A-6As that had been converted to A-6Es were then converted to KA-6Ds.
 The A-6Es were consecutively upgraded in service:

 * From the mid-1980s, there was work on a follow-on to the A-6E, originally just designated the "A-6E Upgrade" but then later the "A-6F".
-It was to have the new composite wing, completely modernized avionics, and General Electric GE F404 bypass turbojets, which were nonafterburning variants of the F404 that powered the McDonnell-Douglas F/A-18 Hornet fighter.
+It was to have the new composite wing, completely modernized avionics, and General Electric GE F404 bypass turbojets, which were non-afterburning variants of the F404 that powered the McDonnell-Douglas F/A-18 Hornet fighter.
 Three demonstrators for the "Intruder II", as it was known, were modified from A-6Es, the first performing its initial flight in its new configuration on 26 August 1987.

 However, the A-6F program was canceled the next year, 1988, with two more demonstrators in the pipeline never being flown.
 The Navy had moved on to the secret "stealthy" A-12 program, which was canceled itself in 1991 after the development effort became clearly "snakebitten".
-Ultimately, the Navy would focus on the Boeing F/A-18E/F Super Hornet as an "A-6 replacement".
-There was also talk in the wake of the cancellation of the A-6F of an "A-6G" with the new avionics but retaining the old J52 engines, but the A-6G never got out of the "talk" stage.
+Ultimately, the Navy would focus on the Boeing F/A-18E/F Super Hornet as the "A-6 replacement".
+There was also talk in the wake of the cancellation of the A-6F of an "A-6G" with the new avionics while retaining the old J52 engines, but the A-6G never got out of the "talk" stage.
 Some sources claim that the Navy's failure to acquire the A-6G was a major blunder -- but what's done is done.BACK_TO_TOP

 * The A-6E was an important US strike asset in the post-Vietnam era.
 Its first combat action in this period was in Operation URGENT FURY, the US occupation of the Caribbean island of Grenada in late October 1983, with A-6Es performing air support for US ground forces.
 This action was quickly followed by retaliatory strikes performed on Syrian targets on 4 December 1983 as a consequence of the devastating suicide bombing of the US Marine barracks in Beirut on 23 October 1983.
 The strikes were a fiasco, accomplishing little except for the loss to Syrian air defenses of a Vought A-7 strike fighter, the pilot being recovered, and an A-6E, one of the aircrew being killed and the other held prisoner by the Syrians for a short time.

 * Things went better for the Intruder in later interventions.
-US President Ronald Reagan regarded Libyan dictator Moammar Qaddafi as a particular menace to world peace, Qaddafi being a noted backer of international terrorist movements.
+US President Ronald Reagan regarded Libyan dictator Moammar Qaddafi as a particular menace to world peace, Qaddafi being a prominent backer of international terrorist movements.
 When Qaddafi declared the Gulf of Sidra of the Libyan coast a "zone of death" for foreign ship movements, Reagan, who did not shrink from military confrontations, ordered the US Navy into the area as a heavily-armed "freedom of navigation" exercise.
 On 24 March 1986, after the Libyans launched SAMs against American aircraft, the US Navy hit back, with A-6Es hammering a Libyan corvette with Harpoon missiles -- the first use of the Harpoon in combat -- to then sink it with bombs, and then taking out a Libyan air-defense site with HARMs.
 The next day, 25 March, A-6Es sank another Libyan vessel, damaged a few more, and pounded SAM sites.

 The next US military operation in which A-6Es were involved was the Persian Gulf tanker escort operations of 1987:1988.
 The war between Iraq and Iran had been sputtering on violently since 1980, with attacks on oil tankers in the gulf gradually ramping up.
 The US finally intervened to help protect the ships of Gulf allies from attacks, with A-6Es participating in intermittent exchanges of fire with Iranian forces.
 The Iran-Iraq War finally fizzled out in a stalemate in 1988.

 * The war had left the regime of Iraqi dictator Saddam Hussein in a difficult position, with antagonisms left over towards Kuwait, and in 1990 the Iraqis invaded and conquered Kuwait.
 A US-led coalition ordered the Iraqis to get out; they didn't, and on 17 January 1991 a countermove, Operation DESERT STORM, started off with an overwhelming air assault.
-After a month of pounding, ground forces went into Kuwait on 25 February, sending Iraqi forces fleeing home in haste.
+After a month of pounding, ground forces went into Kuwait on 25 February, sending Iraqi forces fleeing home in disarray.
 The A-6E played an important role in the air war, with three shot down, one damaged beyond repair, and one lost in a noncombat accident.

 At least one A-6E was painted with a desert disruptive camouflage pattern topside during the conflict.
 The First Gulf War was the swan song of the A-6E, with the type beginning its gradual phaseout almost immediately afterward.
 It was out of service by 1996.
 A number of Intruders ended their lives by being sunk in the Atlantic off the coast of northern Florida to serve as the core of an artificial coral reef.BACK_TO_TOP

-* From 1964, Grumman worked on an improved ECM version of the A-6, the core of which was to the AN/ALQ-99 Tactical Jammer System (TJS) being developed by Cutler-Hammer.
+* From 1964, Grumman worked on an improved ECM version of the A-6, the core of which was to be the AN/ALQ-99 Tactical Jammer System (TJS) being developed by Cutler-Hammer.
 The AN/ALQ-99's primary receiving antennas were to be housed in a pod on top of the tailfin, like that on the EA-6A, with additional antennas on the side of the tailfin.
 Other jammer gear was to be carried on the underwing pylons.